Hawaii Nature January 23, 2022

-From magnificent white sand beaches and crystalline waters to mountain peaks and continuously erupting volcanoes, the Hawaiian Islands are home to some of the most stunning natural landscapes in the world – as well as some pretty fascinating history.
+From magnificent white sand beaches and crystalline waters, to mountain peaks and continuously erupting volcanoes, the Hawaiian Islands are home to some of the most stunning natural landscapes in the world; as well as some pretty fascinating history.

 1. Hawaii Volcanoes National Park

-With more than 323,000 acres to explore, Hawaii Volcanoes National Park is the state’s largest national park – and it’s still growing!
-The park is home to Kilauea, one of the world’s most active volcanoes, and Mauna Loa, the world’s most massive subaerial volcano.
+With more than 323,000 acres to explore, Hawaii Volcanoes National Park is the state’s largest national park, and it’s still growing!
+This is one of the only national parks that can say that.

 2. Puuhonua o Honaunau National Historical Park